 Egg Freezing: The eggs are frozen the same day they are retrieved and become part of

 The egg donation process, from donor application to completion of screening

-We currently permit up to five egg donation cycles per donor, based on
+permit up to five egg donation cycles per donor, based on the results

 We asked one of our previous egg donors to share her experience in our program:

-What advice would you give a young women who is thinking about donating her eggs?
+What advice would you give a young woman who is thinking about donating her eggs?